FatemehAbediK/machine-learning/README.md

 ### 3. data_prep_regularization:
-a comparison of Ridge/lasso/Elastic net with and without gridsearchCV for housing prices in linear model
+Implemented linear regression with polynomial features and compared Ridge, Lasso, and Elastic Net regularization on the Housing dataset; with and without gridsearchCV ;observed that Ridge reduced coefficient magnitude while Lasso achieved sparsity with higher MAE.

 ### 4. fs: